rakshithabdshetty568-debug/ImgStegoApp/README.md

 This project was prepared by Team-10 for an academic project.
 Check with the original authors for licensing and attribution.

 ---
-If you want, I can: add a `requirements.txt`, extract concise usage examples for each `main*.py`, or produce a small demo script — tell me which you'd like next.